JuliaRegistries/TagBot/README.md

 If your registry is private, you'll need to configure access to it via one of two options.

 The first option is to change the `token` input to a [PAT](#personal-access-tokens-pats) that has access to both your package repository and the registry.
-Take a look at the warnings about PATs in mind if you choose this option.
+Take a look at the warnings about PATs if you choose this option.

 The other option is to use the `registry_ssh` input, like so: